Overview

 An example of tracking over a rock:

-We evaluate ByteTrack, and BotSort tracking algorithms on our dataset and report MOTA, MOTP, IDF1, Precision, and Recall.
+We evaluate SORT, DeepSORT, StrongSORT, ByteTrack, and BotSort tracking algorithms on our dataset and report MOTA, MOTP, IDF1, Precision, and Recall.

 Tracker MOTA MOTP IDF1 Precision Recall